 When you feel secure, it’s easier to foster a sense of safety and stability in a relationship.
 With this established, it allows both individuals to be vulnerable and authentic with one another without fear of judgment or rejection.

-“This means you feel content, happy, and safe to be yourself in your relationship,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Expert at Paired.
+“This means you feel content, happy, and safe to be yourself in your relationship,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “You’re able to trust your partner will share their needs and hear yours.
 Your partner will consider your feelings and honor your autonomy.”